benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 provider offers to its users.

 The client chooses which protocol to use, based on

 * which protocols the client implements,
-* the configuration, e.g. the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or it doesn't have a client ID for this provider,
+* the configuration returned, e.g. the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or there is a problem in the OAuth2 flow with this provider,
 * client policy, e.g. the client preferring JMAP over IMAP.

-Server protocols, and properties that the client does not support MUST be ignored and the client MUST continue to parse the other server sections, which may contain configs that the client understands and supports.
+Server protocols that the client does not support
+MUST be ignored and the client MUST continue to parse the other server sections, which may contain configs that the client understands and supports.
 The client ignores the file only if there